Report: Florida GOP Reduces Democrat Lead to 6k in Under 3 Hours

 — Michael Waltz (@michaelgwaltz) November 3, 2020

-Republicans have been banking on a strong turnout to secure the state for Preisdent Donald Trump, continually pointing to the fact that the Democrats now hold the slimmest lead in voter registrations in the state’s history.
+Republicans have been banking on a strong turnout to secure the state for President Donald Trump, continually pointing to the fact that the Democrats now hold the slimmest lead in voter registrations in the state’s history.

 Florida polls are open until 7 p.m., with 29 electoral votes available for the victor.